 This is how my PowerPoint slide size looked like.

 I found that the professional printer could print a maximum poster length on one side of 36 inches.
 Getting all those decimal points in centimeters, it might lead to a slight error in printing size.
 So I wanted to change cm to inches in PowerPoint.

 The secret lies in the Windows region and language settings.
 In the Windows 7 Control Panel, go to ‘Region and Language‘, then go to ‘Additional Settings‘, Under the ‘Numbers’ tab, you will find the Measurement system.

 It was selected to Metric, I changed it to ‘U.S.‘ and clicked ‘Apply’.
 That’s it.

 Now in my Office 365 PowerPoint software, I again opened the Design > Slide size and behold, the slide size was now in inches.

-I have been troubled by this simple measurement units issue for a long time, but finally I have been able to solve this issue.
-It is surprising that this small change needed a setting change which was so deeply embedded in the Windows setting.
-Well now you know.
+I have been troubled by this simple measurement unit issue for a long time, but finally, I have been able to solve this issue.
+It is surprising that this small change needed a setting change that was so deeply embedded in the Windows setting.
+Well, now you know.

 BTW it also changes your PowerPoint Ruler units also … so if you display Ruler in Powerpoint for fine alignment, those units can also be converted to your measurement units choice!